ucb-bar/hammer/doc/CAD-Tools/Hammer-CAD-Tools.rst

 Hammer CAD Tools
 ===============================

-Hammer currently has open-source CAD tool plugins in the ``hammer/src/hammer-vlsi/`` folder and three repos for CAD tools from commercial vendors: ``hammer-cadence-plugins``, ``hammer-synopsys-plugins``, and ``hammer-mentor-plugins``. ``hammer-mentor-plugins`` is a private repo since it contains tool-specific commands not yet cleared for public release.
+Hammer currently has open-source CAD tool plugins in the ``hammer/<action>`` folders and three repos for CAD tools from commercial vendors: ``hammer-cadence-plugins``, ``hammer-synopsys-plugins``, and ``hammer-mentor-plugins``. ``hammer-mentor-plugins`` is a private repo since it contains tool-specific commands not yet cleared for public release.
 Access to them may be granted for Hammer users who already have licenses for those tools.
 See the note about :ref:`plugins access <plugins-access>` for instructions for how to request access.

 The structure of each repository is as follows: